GRE Verbal Reasoning Topic-wise Weightage

 F. estimate

-Now, let’s read the question.
+Now, let’s look at the first blank

 ”One of the constant sources of _________ concern for most governments is that of tax evasion.”

-Option A: It cannot be an ethical concern, since the person who is evading tax should be worried about ethics and not the government.
+Option A: ethical It cannot be an ethical concern, since the person who is evading tax should be worried about ethics and not the government.

-Option C: It should be a fiscal concern, since matters of economy can suffer when the government fails to get revenue in the form of taxes.
+Option C: It should be a fiscal concern, since matters of the economy can suffer when the government fails to get revenue in the form of taxes.
 So, “fiscal” is the right answer for the first blank.

 “The problem lies in the fact that as a taxpayer, you know what your income is, but the revenue collector does not.
 So you have an incentive to _________ your income report”